Doctor of Nursing Practice-Executive Leadership

 NRS 860 Leadership Residency 3 (if needed) Residency 3 is available for students who still need to meet the required total of 1000 residency hours.

-New students may begin the Doctor of Nursing Practice (DNP) in Leadership program in the fall, spring or summer semesters.
+New students may begin the Doctor of Nursing Practice (DNP) in Executive Leadership program in the fall, spring or summer semesters.
 Candidates seeking admission to Edgewood College’s DNP program must meet the following eligibility requirements: